JimJammer88/ContinuousControl/Report.md

 ## Introduction

-In this project we use a modification of the Deep Deterministic Policy Gradient algortihm (DDPG) from [CITE] to simulataneuous train 33 Reacher agents in a Unity environment.
-We made use of the implementation of DDPG provided in the Deep Reinforcement Learning course repository, and, following the guidelines in the benchmark solution,  modifieid the code to work for multiple agents.
+In this project we use a modification of the Deep Deterministic Policy Gradient algortihm (DDPG) from [DDPG] to simulataneuous train 33 Reacher agents in a Unity environment.
+We made use of the implementation of DDPG provided in the Deep Reinforcement Learning course repository [DRLGIT], and, following the guidelines in the benchmark solution,  modifieid the code to work for multiple agents.

 ## Implementation Details

 ### Modifications to use with multiple agents
-The DDPG algorithm from (CITE) is show below.
+The DDPG algorithm from [DDPG] is shown below.

 ![DDPG Algorithm](DDG_Algorithm.png)
 Format: ![DDPG Algorithm](url)

-In this project we made use of the implementation of DDPG provided in the Deep Reinforcement Learning course repository modifieid the code to work for multiple agents.
+In this project we made use of the implementation of DDPG provided in the Deep Reinforcement Learning course repository [DRLGIT] and modifieid the code to work for multiple agents.

 In the modified implementation the replay buffer is shared between all 33 agents.
 In the step method (that is called every time step) we loop through each agent and add the most recently collected experience to the buffer.